 The Federal Reserve Banks offer interest-bearing term deposits to eligible institutions through the Term Deposit Facility (TDF).
 A term deposit is a deposit with a specific maturity date.
 Term deposits offered through the TDF should be treated as balances due from a Federal Reserve Bank for Call Report purposes.
-The Call Report instruction book update for September 2012 includes revisions to the instructions for Schedule RC, Balance Sheet; Schedule RC-A, Cash and Balances Due From Depository Institutions; and Schedule RI, Income Statement, that address the reporting of term deposits and the earnings on these deposits.
+Accordingly, term deposits should be reported in Schedule RC, Balance Sheet, item 1.b,